1maverick1/Nadine/README.md

-# Haruka X
+# Natalie.go
 [![Actions Status](https://github.com/HarukaNetwork/HarukaX/workflows/CI/badge.svg)](https://github.com/HarukaNetwork/HarukaX/actions)

 Telegram bot written in Go.
 Currently in alpha.
 Contributions are welcome.

 A modular group management bot, written with the purpose of being highly concurrent.

-You can [find us on telegram](https://t.me/gobotsupport)!
+You can [find us on telegram](https://t.me/NatalieSupport)!
 I'm usually online, so I can hopefully answer any questions you may have.